 - Ensure the economizer has been pulled out into the operating position.
-Refer to the economizer installers guide for proper position and setup. - · Install all access panels.
+Refer to the economizer installation guide for proper position and setup. - Install all access panels.

-Temperature Limit Switch Usage for Electric Heat Units
+Temperature Limit Switch Usage for Gas Heat Units

-Units are factory shipped in the downflow discharge configuration but can be field converted to a horizontal discharge configuration.
-Some, but not all units require a different TCO-A limit switch, which is wire tied near the terminal block in the heater compartment if horizontal discharge configuration is used.
+Units are factory shipped in the down flow discharge configuration but can be field converted to a horizontal discharge configuration.
+Some, but not all units require a different TCO1 limit switch, which is attached to the combustion blower motor if horizontal discharge configuration is used.